trueheart78/trueheart78.com/games.md

 1. Titanfall 2 (PS4)
 1. The Last of Us: Remastered (PS4)
 1. The Last of Us: Left Behind (DLC) (PS4)
-1. Tomb Raider: Rise of the Tomb Raider (PS4)
 1. Uncharted 3 from _The Uncharted Collection_ (PS4)
 1. Uncharted 4 (PS4)
 1. Undertale (PC)